MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/getting-started-with-vba-in-office.md

 ### Make a simpler problem

 Programming can get complex quickly.
-It is critical, especially as a beginner, that you break the problem down to the smallest possible logical units, then write and test each piece in isolation.
+It's critical, especially as a beginner, that you break the problem down to the smallest possible logical units, then write and test each piece in isolation.
 If you have too much code in front of you and you get confused or muddled, stop and set the problem aside.
 When you come back to the problem, copy out a small piece of the problem into a new module, solve that piece, get the code working, and test it to ensure that it works.
 Then move on to the next part.

 ### Bugs and debugging